What's new with Fluid Attacks 🎁

 Squashed bugs

 👩🏽🔧 Fixing support for all prioritized languages: At Fluid Attacks, we currently have a list of prioritized supported languages.
-What we are looking to achieve is for the GenAI features Autofix and Custom Fix to work for all of these languages, and our Knowledge Base to have many more examples of vulnerability remediation.
+What we are looking to achieve is for the GenAI features Autofix and Custom Fix to work for all of these languages (our Knowledge Base already has many more examples of vulnerability remediation).

 ✨Have 10-15 minutes to spare?✨